 Buy now from:

-The Fender American Elite Stratocaster replaces Fender’s older Deluxe range of guitars, but it still offers the same level of quality and classic sound.
+The Fender American Ultra Stratocaster replaces some of Fender’s previous higher-end models, but it still offers the same level of quality and classic sound.
 If you have a bit of cash to spend and simply want a great-sounding Stratocaster, then this is the way to go.
-Built in the U.S., the Fender American Elite Stratocaster boasts Fender’s beautiful “soft touch” rubber controls, fourth-gen Noiseless pickups controlled by the Fender S-1 switch, and more.
+Built in the U.S., the Fender American Ultra Stratocaster boasts Fender’s Ultra Noiseless Vintage bridge, middle, and neck pickups.

 Buy now from: